-The average price for properties bought by former owner-occupiers (existing owners) increased by 1.9% in the year to April 2013, down from an increase of 3.2% in March 2013.
-In April 2013, the average price paid for a house by a former owner-occupier was £273,000.
+The average price for properties bought by former owner-occupiers (existing owners) increased by 9.5% in the year to April 2014, up from an increase of 7.2% in March 2014.
+In April 2014, the average price paid for a house by a former owner-occupier was £299,000.

-During the year to April 2013 prices paid for new dwellings increased by 4.4% on average, compared with an increase of 1.0% in the year to March 2013.
-The average UK house price for new dwellings in April 2013 was £234,000.
+During the year to April 2014 prices paid for new dwellings increased by 2.0% on average, compared with an increase of 2.1% in the year to March 2014 (Figure 9).
+The average UK house price for new dwellings in April 2014 was £241,000.

-ONS HPI monthly and quarterly reference tables (number 1 to 19).
-(3.27 Mb Excel sheet) This reference table provides full historical series for the monthly tables accompanying the House Price Index statistical bulletin.
-This month, tables 1 to 9 have been updated with the latest monthly data for April 2013.
+ONS HPI monthly and quarterly reference tables (3.43 Mb Excel sheet) (number 1 to 19).
+This reference table provides full historical series for the monthly tables accompanying the House Price Index statistical bulletin.
+This month, tables 1 to 9 have been updated with the latest monthly estimates for April 2014.
 The seasonally adjusted figures for the last 12 months in Table 7 have also been revised this month as scheduled.
-This reference table also contains all the quarterly live tables transferred to ONS from DCLG.
-Please note that during the transfer ONS renumbered the live tables.
-Full details of the new table numbers and their corresponding DCLG table numbers can be found in the 'contents' page of the reference table.

-ONS HPI annual tables (number 20 to 39).
-(1.14 Mb Excel sheet) This reference table contains all the annual live tables transferred to ONS from DCLG.
-There are no updates to any of the annual tables this month.
-The next scheduled update of this table is July 2013.
+ONS HPI annual tables (1.17 Mb Excel sheet) (number 20 to 39).
+This reference table contains all the annual live tables.
+No annual tables have been updated this month.
+The next scheduled update of this table is July 2014.

 New this month

-New house price data for April 2013 are published this month.
-The monthly and quarterly reference table (3.27 Mb Excel sheet) has also been updated to include data for April 2013.
+New house price data for April 2014 are published this month.
+The monthly and quarterly reference table (3.43 Mb Excel sheet) has been updated to include data for April 2014.